An LLM Compiler for Parallel Function Calling: Methodology

-The Planner may incur a non-trivial overhead for user queries that involve a lot of tasks to be executed.
-This is because the Planner operates as a blocking call since both the Task Fetching Unit and the Executor must wait for its output before initiating their processes.
-However, this can be mitigated by enabling the Planner to asynchronously stream the dependency graph, analogous to instruction pipelining in modern computer systems.
-This method allows each task to be immediately processed by the Task Fetching Unit and forwarded to the Executor as soon as all of its dependencies are resolved.
-In Appendix.~\ref{subsec:streaming}, we show that this streaming approach can result in up to 30\% improved latency.

-\subsubsection{Dynamic Replanning}
+\subsection{Dynamic Replanning}

 In various applications, the execution graph may need to adapt based on intermediate results that are a priori unknown.
-A similar analogy in programming is branching, where the path of execution is determined only during runtime, depending on which branch conditions are satisfied.
+An analogy in programming is branching, where the path of execution is determined only during runtime, depending on which branch conditions are satisfied.
 Such dynamic execution patterns can also appear with LLM function calling.
 For simple branching (e.g., if-else statements) one could statically compile the execution flow and choose the right dynamically based on the intermediate results.
 However, for more complex branching it may be better to do a recompilation or replanning based on the intermediate results.

+When replanning, the intermediate results are sent back from the Executor to the Function Calling Planner which then generates a new set of tasks with their associated dependencies.
+These tasks are then sent to the Task Fetching Unit and subsequently to the Executor.
+This cycle continues until the desired final result is achieved and can be delivered to the user.
 We show an example use case of this in Sec.~\ref{subsec:replanning-heavy} for solving the Game of 24 using the Tree-of-Thoughts approach.

-In replanning, the Executor sends the intermediate results back to our LLM Planner.
-Based on that, the Planner produces a new set of tasks with their associated dependencies and dispatches them to the Task Fetching Unit and then the Executor.
-This process is repeated until the final result is achieved.